Spring Yoga session in Two HArbors, Thursday evenings 6-7:15P, march-june, 2019

 At it’s root, the word yoga means “to yoke” or join together.
 During the posture (or asana) practice, we align the body and breath.
 Asana has traditionally been used to prepare the body for meditation through cultivating suppleness, flexibility, centeredness and strength -- all of which are needed to sit in the stillness of meditation.
 A daily asana practice has been shown to lower blood pressure, improve digestion, inspire mental clarity, improve muscle tone and flexibility, and support balance in the body.
 At HGYS we honor the many benefits of the physical practice of yoga and cherish it’s critical role in creating ease in meditation.

 Meditation is also an important part of a holistic yoga practice.
 When we meditate, we turn our senses inward and meet ourselves.
 Meditation has been shown to improve cardiovascular and immune health, reduce stress, improve concentration, encourage a healthy lifestyle, and increase self-awareness.
 At HGYS we explore various meditation techniques, and deepen in skill through study and practice.

-Trauma Informed Yoga: A Wholistic Practice
+Trauma Conscious Yoga: A Wholistic Practice

 Exploring the Depths: Mystery & Enchantment